-Affected: IC 4-21.5-3; IC 12-15-15-1; IC 12-15-21-3; IC 12-25; IC 16-18-2-179; IC 16-21-2; IC 16-21-10
+Affected: $\overline{\text{IC 4-21.5-3}}; \overline{\text{IC 12-15-15-1}}; \overline{\text{IC 12-15-21-3}}; \overline{\text{IC 12-25}}; \overline{\text{IC 16-18-2-179}}; \overline{\text{IC 16-21-2}}; \overline{\text{IC 16-21-10-3}}; \overline{\text{IC$

 Sec.
-5. (a) Effective through June 30, 2019, the office shall collect an outpatient hospital assessment fee (HAF) from each outpatient hospital that:
+5. (a) Effective through the time periods referenced in IC 16-21-10-21 and IC 16-28-15-14, the office shall collect an outpatient hospital assessment fee (HAF) from each outpatient hospital that:

 - (1) meets the definition set forth in IC 16-18-2-179(b); and - (2) is licensed under either: - (A) IC 16-21-2 as an acute care hospital; or - (B) IC 12-25 as a private psychiatric hospital. - (b) The outpatient hospital assessment fee applies to equivalent outpatient days.
 Equivalent outpatient days are derived by dividing each hospital's outpatient revenue by its inpatient revenue per day.
-Each hospital's equivalent outpatient days will be reduced to account for services provided to patients residing outside of Indiana.
-Cost report data shall be obtained from each eligible hospital's most recent cost report on file with the office, as of the last day of February preceding the HAF period, defined in subsection (c).
+Each hospital's equivalent outpatient days will be reduced to account for services provided to patients residing outside Indiana.
+Cost report data shall be obtained from each eligible hospital's most recent cost report on file with the office, as of the last day of February preceding the HAF period, as defined in subsection (c).
 Cost report data will be adjusted to account for fiscal years other than twelve (12) months and to exclude hospitals that have closed.
 Hospitals that are newly licensed in the HAF period that do not have a cost report on file with the office as of the last day of February preceding the HAF period defined in subsection (c) will be excluded from the assessment fee.
 For hospitals that are not certified for participation in the Medicaid program under Title XIX of the federal Social Security Act (42 U.S.C.
 1396 et seq.) and that do not have a cost report on file, information for computing the assessment fee will be obtained from the hospital by the office or its designee.

-- (c) The HAF period is defined as separate two (2) year periods during the fee period, defined at IC 16-21-10-3. - (d) The following hospitals are excluded from the assessment fee: - (1) Long term care hospitals. - (2) State-owned hospitals. - (3) Hospitals operated by the federal government. - (4) Freestanding rehabilitation hospitals. - (5) Freestanding psychiatric hospitals with: - (A) greater than forty percent (40%) of admissions having a primary diagnosis of chemical dependency; or - (B) greater than ninety percent (90%) of admissions comprised of individuals at least fifty-five (55) years of age having a primary diagnosis of Alzheimer's disease, early onset Alzheimer's disease, dementia, mood disorders, anxiety, psychotic disorders, other behavioral health illnesses or disorders, or neurologic disorders related to trauma or aging.
+- (c) The HAF period is defined as separate two (2) year periods during the fee period, as defined at IC 16-21-10-3. - (d) The following hospitals are excluded from the assessment fee: - (1) Long term care hospitals. - (2) State-owned hospitals. - (3) Hospitals operated by the federal government. - (4) Freestanding rehabilitation hospitals. - (5) Freestanding psychiatric hospitals with: - (A) greater than forty percent (40%) of admissions having a primary diagnosis of chemical dependency; or - (B) greater than ninety percent (90%) of admissions comprised of individuals at least fifty-five (55) years of age having a primary diagnosis of Alzheimer's disease, early onset Alzheimer's disease, dementia, mood disorders, anxiety, psychotic disorders, other behavioral health illnesses or disorders, or neurologic disorders related to trauma or aging.